 How to Force Vomiting if Your Dog Is Poisoned

 It's important to stress that you should consult with your veterinarian or an animal control center before giving your pet anything to induce vomiting.
 Most vets recommend avoiding ipecac or salt, two old-fashioned methods used on children.
 Both have serious side effects.

 The other tried-and-true method of inducing vomiting in a human, putting your finger down your throat to activate the gag reflex, is also not recommended for getting a dog to throw up.
 You're likely to get bitten for your trouble, and it can hurt the dog.

 The only home remedy recommended by veterinarians to induce vomiting in a dog is a solution of 3 percent hydrogen peroxide and water.
 Use an eyedropper or turkey baster to administer the solution slowly.
 It will foam a bit, and your puppy may not like the taste, but it should cause it to vomit within a few minutes.

 Ask your veterinarian how much of the solution to give, and what the ratio of hydrogen peroxide to water should be.
 You may need to repeat the dose more than once.

 You’ll also need to be ready to administer rescue breathing if necessary.
 When there’s a question about what first-aid to offer, call your veterinarian or an animal poison control center for accurate advice.

-ASPCA Animal Poison-Control Center provides a database of common pet poisons and is available for telephone consultations (1-888-426-4435) in a case of a poisoning emergency.
-The fee can be charged to your credit card.
+ASPCA Animal Poison-Control Center provides a database of common pet poisons and is available for telephone consultations (1-888-426-4435) in case of a poisoning emergency.
+You may be charged a fee for the consultation.